Region VIII Scholarships

 NAFSA Region VIII awards a limited number of scholarship awards to individuals wishing to attend our annual regional conference.
 Scholarships include free conference registration or lodging at the conference hotel.
 Scholarships are based on level of need, with preference being given to presenters and first-time attendees.
 The annual priority deadline to apply is September 1.

-NAFSA Region VIII supports colleagues who wish to advance their professional development through attendance at the Advocacy Day by offering a travel scholarship to help defray the costs of attendance.
-The priority deadline for the Advocacy Day Travel Grant is February 7.
+NAFSA Region VIII supports colleagues who wish to advance their professional development through attendance at the Advocacy Day by offering a grant to help defray the costs of attendance.